Unix Mailing Lists, Chats, and Similar Resources

 Unix Guru Universe (UGU) is an old and mostly unmaintained (but still available) website with various Unix-related information.

-The site may be of relatively little purpose these days, but at least the following resources on it are interesting:
+The site may be of relatively little use these days, but at least the following resources on it are interesting:

 • Daily UGU Unix tips, which you can also subscribe to and receive via email.
-Please note that due to UGU being an old-school website and not all tips being reviewed properly, some tips are obsolete, impractical, or just plain wrong!
+Please note that due to UGU being an old-school website and not all tips being peer-reviewed, some tips will be obsolete, suboptimal, or just plain wrong!
 Beware.
-But on the flip side, there are some great ones too.
+On the flip side, there are some great ones too.

 • Daily UGU excuses, which you can use whenever you need a new excuse.
-This resource is somewhat in the style of legendary BOFH excuses or generic Unix fortunes.
+This resource is somewhat similar to the style of legendary BOFH excuses or Unix fortunes.

-• Usenix Playing Cards, which is a copy of a 1994 deck of playing cards, created by The USENIX Association.
-That commemorative card deck was created to honor UNIX contributors on the occasion of Unix’ 25th Anniversary, and features one contributor on each card.
-The images are not clickable; people should be clicked from a general list of Unix contributors instead (see next point below).
+• Usenix Playing Cards, which is a copy of the 1994-issued deck of playing cards, created by The USENIX Association.
+The commemorative card deck was created to honor UNIX contributors on the occasion of Unix’ 25th Anniversary, and features one contributor on each card.
+The images are not clickable; instead, people should be clicked from the dedicated page with the list of Unix contributors (see below).

-• UGU List of Unix Contributors, giving names and short descriptions of people which contributed to Unix, mostly in the early days.
+• UGU List of Unix Contributors, giving names and short descriptions of people that contributed to Unix, mostly in the early days.

 HCoop.Net